Kong/docs.konghq.com/README.md

 Tests for this site are written using `rspec` and `capybara` with the `apparition` driver.

-> You'll need Google Chrome installed to run these tests
+> You'll need Google Chrome installed to run these tests.

-To run the tests, you must first build the site by running `make build` before running `make rspec`
+To run the tests, you must first build the site by running `make build` before running `make rspec`.

 Many of the tests are smoke tests to check issues that occurred whilst adding caching to the site, such as ensuring that the side navigation isn't cached.